-Grant Thornton has been appointed as external auditor of 2023 by the General Assembly dated 27/04/2023.
+Grant Thornton has been appointed as external auditor of 2024 by the General Assembly dated 23/04/2023.

-Name of the audit office Grant Thornton Name of partner auditor Osama El-Bakry Number of years he spent as the company external auditor From 2019 till date Number of years the partner auditor spent auditing the company's accounts From 2022 till date Total value of audit fees for 2023 (AED) AED 323000 Details and nature of other services provided by the company auditor (if any).
+Name of the audit office Grant Thornton Name of partner auditor Osama El-Bakry Number of years he spent as the company external auditor From 2019 till date Number of years the partner auditor spent auditing the company's accounts From 2022 till date Total value of audit fees for 2024 (AED) AED 295,500 Details and nature of other services provided by the company auditor (if any).
 In the event that there are no other services, this shall be stated explicitly.
-AML Audit

-The value of fees and costs for other special services other than auditing the financial statements for 2023 (AED), if any.
+The non audit service includes the regulatory Agreed Upon procedures performed in accordance with the CBUAE Regulations.
+No other Non audit services are being provided to the insurance company.
+The value of fees and costs for other special services other than auditing the financial statements for 2024 (AED), if any.
 In the event that there are no other fees, this shall be stated explicitly.
-None Statement of other services that an external auditor other than the company auditor provided during 2023 (if any).
+None Statement of other services that an external auditor other than the company auditor provided during 2024 (if any).
 In the event that there are no services provided by another external auditor, this shall be stated explicitly.
 None

-Statement explaining the reservations that the company auditor included in the interim and annual financial statements for 2023.
+Statement explaining the reservations that the company auditor included in the interim and annual financial statements for 2024.
 In the event that there is no reservation, this shall be stated explicitly.

-The external auditor in their audit report has drawn attention to the note 27 of the Financial Statements stating that the company has a SCR Solvency Deficit of AED 5.1m as compared to the SCR Capital requirement of AED 108.6m.
+The external auditor in their audit report has drawn attention to the note 28 of the Financial Statements stating that the company has a SCR Solvency Deficit of AED 155.1m as compared to the SCR Capital requirement of AED 161.2m.